 Standardized tests are fair.

 Most readings of human history lapse into a litany of calcified social stratification, gender discrimination, and racial oppression.
 The institutions and offices that served as gateways to opportunity have traditionally been barred to all but the elites.
 The SAT served as a response to an unfair admissions system, part of a movement of meritocratic values at educational institutions everywhere.
 Where once only the most refined social and educational pedigree could gain an applicant entrance to an Ivy League law school, those who ace the LSAT today can rise from the most humble beginnings and least competitive schools to the loftiest of legal institutions.

-Standardized tests are cheap.
+Standardized tests are inexpensive.

 Standardized tests tailored specifically to clearly defined and measurable goals offer a highly cost-effective way to evaluate and assess large populations.
 Designing, administering, and scoring exams at a massive scale becomes far more efficient than bespoke testing, although anyone paying all the accumulated fees for SAT and ACT exams and score reports may not feel like they are getting a bargain.
 Furthermore, the uniform quality and significance of these scores pare down much of the costs associated with evaluating them, as any college admissions office working through a deluge of applications can attest.
 And even where test fees do add up, most major testing authorities work hard to expanding access to admissions testing.
 (Effectively preparing for certain tests, on the other hand, is rarely ever cheap.
 But those who dispute the fairness of standardized tests because of the self-evident link between wealth and achievement should ask yourselves, “What skill set or knowledge base that matters can’t be improved with large amounts of quality coaching?”)